minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-tubes-in-the-box.md

 Just a few tubes and a box and you can make these fun games for your dog.

 I used three cardboard tubes and a cut from a plastic pipe for this game.
 You can use any tubes available, for example soda bottles, Pringles tubes or for a smaller dog empty paper towel rolls or cat treat tubes.
-At least for once you have a justified reason for buying several tubes of crisps at the same time :D
+At least for once you have a justified reason for buying several tubes Pringles at the same time :D

 ### Game 1